injashkin/md-pug-to-html/README.md

 - path to the HTML page file
 - HTML page title
 - a brief description of the HTML page
-- any other data that the user specifies in the Frontmatter section of the Markdown article.
+- any other data that the user wishes to indicate in their Markdown articles in the Frontmatter section.

 This array of objects can be obtained either using the API's `getDataList()` method, or, if the CLI is used, in the `mpth-data.pug` file, which looks something like this: